malcprentice/malcprentice.github.io/Exams-TOEFLReading.md

     * Don't read the whole passage first
         * Skim it quickly (title, first and last sentences of each paragraph)
         * THen read questions
         * Then Scan for answer.
-For example, if it says *In paragraph 3, what happens when students close their computers, SKIM for *close computers* in paragraph 3.
+For example, if it says *In paragraph 3, what happens when students close their computers,* SKIM for *close computers* in paragraph 3.
-        * Skim not just for keywords from the question, but for synonyms and antonyms i.e. sadness = melancholy = lack of happiness
+        * Skim not just for keywords from the question, but for synonyms (同義語) and antonyms (反意語) i.e. sadness = melancholy = lack of happiness
     * Manage your time.
 From July 2023, there are 2 readings (total 35 mins), so 17-18 mins each
         * 60s for easy questions like vocab, so you have time for:
         * 2 mins for difficult questions ("not true" / "true except",  infer)